LLNL/RAJAPerf/docs/sphinx/user_guide/getting_started.rst

 - C++ compiler with C++14 support
 - `CMake <https://cmake.org/>`_ version 3.23 or greater when building the HIP back-end, and version 3.20 or greater otherwise.

-Different kernel variants use different programming models, like CUDA or HIP.
-Those models must be supported by the compiler you are using to be able to build and run the corresponding variants.
 For the most part, available configuration options and how to enable or disable them are similar to `RAJA build options <https://raja.readthedocs.io/en/develop/sphinx/user_guide/config_options.html#configopt-label>`_.

-Later, we discuss options that are specific to the RAJA Performance Suite.
+Later in this section, we discuss options that are specific to the RAJA Performance Suite.

 .. _getting_started_getcode-label: